 Students may enroll in a variety of courses at the college, provided they meet the Dual Enrollment criteria.
 The credits earned may be applied to a degree program at Montgomery College or may potentially be transferred to another institution.

 Early College Access Video

 For standard admission into Dual Enrollment, students who are at least 16 years old will:

 1. Have completed their sophomore year prior to their participation in the program.

 2. Have an articulated plan for high school and college attendance during their junior and/or senior years which will include all courses required for high school graduation with time remaining in the schedule to include college courses.

-3. Have an overall 3.0 (unweighted on a 4 point scale) cumulative grade point average at the end of their sophomore year or an overall 2.75 (unweighted on a 4 point scale) cumulative grade point average at the end of their junior year (verified by an official copy of their most recent high school transcript).
+3. EFFECTIVE SUMMER 2016 Have an overall 2.75 (unweighted on a 4 point scale) cumulative grade point average at the end of their sophomore year or an overall 2.50 (unweighted on a 4 point scale) cumulative grade point average at the end of their junior year (verified by an official copy of their most recent high school transcript).

 4. Have met the prerequisite requirement(s) and assessment level(s) for each credit-bearing course they enroll in.
-Early Placement students may not enroll in developmental courses or courses that combine developmental and college level work.
+Dual Enrollment students may not enroll in developmental courses or courses that combine developmental and college level work.
 DE students must test at 53+ ACCUReading to be eligible to take any college courses.

 5. Have the approval of a parent (or guardian), high school counselor, and if necessary, the principal*.

 6. Have submitted verification from their county's home school program office indicating that they are registered with the local school system.
 (HOME SCHOOLED STUDENT ONLY)

 Exceptions (under extraordinary circumstances):

-1. Students who are at least 16 years old and enrolled in a public or private school, or equivalent, and who do not meet the requirements above, but whose achievement in a certain field of study is clearly exceptional may be admitted on a case-by-case basis.
+1. DE Students who are at least 16 years old and enrolled in a public or private school, or equivalent, and who do not meet the requirements above, but whose achievement in a certain field of study is clearly exceptional may be admitted on a case-by-case basis.
 This achievement may be documented through testing or other means deemed necessary by the appropriate dean, department chair or faculty, and it must surpass the level of courses offered by the school attended.